lthms/soap.coffee-lthms/site/posts/StronglySpecifiedFunctionsProgram.md

 ```

 I had three functions in mind: `take`{.coq}, `drop`{.coq} and `extract`{.coq}.
-I learned few lessons.
-My main take-away remains: do not use sigma-types,
+I learned a few lessons.
+My main takeaway remains: do not use sigma types,
-`Program`{.coq} and dependent-types together.
+`Program`{.coq} and dependent types together.
 From my point of view, Coq is not
 yet ready for this.
 Maybe it is possible to make those three work together, but
 I have to admit I did not find out how.
 As a consequence, my preconditions are
 defined as extra arguments.

-To be able to specify the post conditions my three functions and
+To be able to specify the post conditions of my three functions and
 some others, I first defined `nth`{.coq} to get the _nth_ element of a
 vector.